gentoo-mirror/pg_overlay/README.md

 What you can find in my repository:

-1 - Firefox with PGO & Privacy patches by Wilco
+1 - Firefox with PGO, OpenSUSE-KDE & Privacy patches by Wilco

 2 - Chromium with Inox, Iridium, Ungoogled & VA-API patches